DEI at NEON and Battelle

 Building a diverse, equitable, and inclusive culture doesn’t happen without an intentional focus and commitment to workplace policies and practices that help foster and grow a diverse workforce.
 NEON's internal DEI IPT created our Diversity, Equity, and Inclusion Plan - learn how we promote and facilitate diversity, equity, and inclusion in all of our work.

-NEON has adopted these participation guidelines and require all NEON community members to agree and adhere to them to help us create a safe and positive community experience for all.
-Our aim is to support a community where all people feel safe to participate, introduce new ideas, and inspire others These guidelines outline both expected and prohibited behaviors as members of the NEON community in all activities, both at in-person events and online spaces.
+NEON has adopted these participation guidelines and requires all NEON community members to agree and adhere to them to help us create a safe and positive community experience for all.
+Our aim is to support a community where all people feel safe to participate, introduce new ideas, and inspire others.
+This code outlines both expected and prohibited behaviors as members of the NEON community in all activities, both at in-person events and online spaces.

 Diversity is in our DNA

 “As a research institution, diversity is critical to our mission and is the fabric of our organization.
 We celebrate the unique differences in each individual from race and ethnicity to gender, sexual orientation, socioeconomic background, educational experience and diverse life experiences.
 As we strive to stay at the forefront of scientific innovation, we’re committed to continuously advancing our culture of innovation by attracting and retaining a talented and diverse workforce.”

 - Lou Von Thaer, Battelle President & CEO